kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

 ### Selector

-`.spec.selector` is an optional field that specifies a [label selector](/docs/concepts/overview/working-with-objects/labels/) for the Pods targeted by this deployment.
+`.spec.selector` is an required field that specifies a [label selector](/docs/concepts/overview/working-with-objects/labels/) for the Pods targeted by this deployment.

 `.spec.selector` must match `.spec.template.metadata.labels`, or it will be rejected by the API.